Inventory Data Management for Enterprises

-These high-level inventory users were developed specifically for Enterprises, supply chains, and large organizations.
+These high-level inventory access levels for users were developed specifically for Enterprises, supply chains, and large organizations.
 They are one of our key features that we offer to help large operations protect their data inventory.
-Enterprise Users can use our Inventory System Enterprise Edition to see and understand the data pulled from many standalone inventory systems.
+Enterprise Users can use our Inventory System Enterprise Edition to see and understand the consolidated data pulled from your many standalone inventory systems.

 How Enterprise Users Safeguard Your System

 They can compile this to perform inventory counts and track finished goods throughout their entire global organization.
 The Inventory Executive can manage User and daily usage across many independent warehouses, stockrooms, and storage locations across multiple locations.
 This allows large businesses to streamline their manual processes and receive updates in real time.

 Keep in mind that these high-level Users are working at your headquarters or corporate office.
 They are simply analyzing and pulling data in order to make decisions for the organization at large.
 The same can also be said for small businesses who use warehouse management systems to oversee stock levels.

 The grid of the Users is configurable in a way where the required fields can be structured in filterable columns.
 Leadership can sort users within their inventory management systems to best serve inventory tracking.
 Let’s consider an instance where this can be applied.
 One administrator can select “User”, “Email”, and “Security Level” to show in the grid.
 Meanwhile, another might only need the “First Name” and “Email” to fulfill their business processes for order management.

 Administrators can also drag a column header and drop it in the appropriate section to group by that column.
 This way, they can check active and inactive Users, and use the search bar to retrieve specific data.
 This process is quick and easy.
 More importantly, it ensures only approved users can see inventory levels, manage inventory, and process purchase orders.